Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/installation.md

 ## Downloading a pre-release version

-If the most recent release is not up to date with the master branch, then you might want to consider downloading from the [actions page][actions_page].
+If the most recent release is not up to date with the master branch, then you might want to consider downloading the [latest master build][actions_page].
-You can get the latest snapshot by going to the *Actions* tab, clicking on the latest workflow, and then click on the *Wobbly-win64* link under *Artifacts*.
-If the artifacts link has not expired yet, it will start downloading the latest snapshot.
+If the build has not expired yet, it will start downloading the latest snapshot.
-Be aware that you need to be logged in on GitHub to download artifacts.

 ![A Wobbly artifact](imgs/wobbly_artifact.png)